clay/clay-kiln/docs/inputs.md

 Each option should be an object with `icon`, `text`, and `value` properties.
 Icons will be displayed in the buttons, and text will be used for tooltips.

+{% hint style="info" %}

-> #### info::Data Format
+#### Data Format

->
-> By default, the data for this field will be the selected option's `value`.
+By default, the data for this field will be the selected option's `value`.
 If multiple selection is turned on, it'll be an object with boolean values keyed to each option's `value`, similar to `checkbox-group`.

+{% endhint %}

 # `segmented-button-group`